simaonogueira101/bild-rails-challenge/README.md

 ### Installing

-This assumes you already have PHP installed on your machine.
+This assumes you already have Rails and Ruby installed on your machine.

 1. Clone the repo.
 2. Run `bundle install`.